ziutek/simple_go_wiki/README.md

     v.Exec(wr, a, b)
     v.Render(a, b)

-the template associated with *v* view will be rendered with following context
+the template associated with *v* view will be rendered with the following context stack:
-stack:

     []interface{divs, a, b}